-The Clement Mineral Museum is a one-of-a-kind showcase of the many collections of mining giant Ben E. Clement.
+The Ben E. Clement Mineral Museum is a one-of-a-kind showcase of the extensive collection of mining giant Ben E. Clement.

-This unique collection is decades’ worth of work, curated over 60 plus years and features one of a kind mineral specimens you won’t find anywhere else in the world!
+This distinctive collection is decades’ worth of work, curated over 60 plus years and features remarkable mineral specimens you won’t find anywhere else in the world!

-Our museum is home to the largest collection of fluorite crystal specimens on display in the United States, with thousands of samples ranging in weight from just a fraction of an ounce to hundreds of pounds!
-These incredible and unique specimens are showcased in a dazzling display of shape and color which words cannot do justice.
-As the saying goes, you simply have to see it to believe it!
+Our museum is home to one of the largest collections of fluorite specimens on display in the United States, with thousands of samples ranging in weight from just a fraction of an ounce to hundreds of pounds!
+These unique specimens are exhibited in vivid displays of shape and color throughout the museum.
+As the saying goes, you simply have to see it to believe it.

 “In the thousands of fluorite specimens, accessory minerals, photographs, letters, records and other memorabilia we have today, [this is] the finest legacy of physical evidence which connects us to this little known segment of American mineral history.”